echo724/notion2md/README.md

 - Create **Front Matters** for supporting CMS (Title, Created Date, Tags)

 > Add "Created" and "Tags" properties in your page.
-Then exporter will put them in the file's front matter.
+Then exporter will put them in the md file's front matter.

 ## Installation